Pixels or Positions? Benchmarking Modalities in Group Activity Recognition: Experiments

 \subsection{Main Results: Pixels vs Positions}

 Table~\ref{tab:main_results} presents our primary comparison between the tracking and video modalities.
-Our best tracking model (GIN + Attention + Positional edges) achieves $67.2$\% balanced accuracy using only $197$K parameters, training in approximately $4$ hours on a single V100 GPU.
-On the other hand, our best video baseline (VideoMAEv2 finetuned) achieves $58.1$\% balanced accuracy but requires $86.3$M parameters and $34$ GPU hours of training.
-The tracking model outperforms the video baseline by $9.1$ percentage points while using $438\times$ fewer parameters and training $4.25\times$ faster.
-This efficiency stems from the compact representation of tracking data, where each frame consists of $23$ nodes with $8$-dimensional features, compared to $224\times224\times3$ RGB tensors for video.
-The performance gap suggests that explicit spatial relationships and tactical formations encoded in positions provide stronger signal than appearance cues for recognizing coordinated actions.
+Our baseline tracking model (GIN + Maxpool + Positional edges) achieves $77.8\%$ balanced accuracy and $57.0\%$ macro F1 using only $180$K parameters, training in approximately $4$ hours on a single V100 GPU.
+On the other hand, the best video baseline (VideoMAEv2-B finetuned) achieves $60.9\%$ balanced accuracy and $50.1\%$ macro F1 but requires $86.3$M parameters and $28$ GPU hours of training.
+The tracking model outperforms the video baseline by $16.9$ percentage points in balanced accuracy and $6.9$ percentage points in macro F1 while using $479\times$ fewer parameters and training with $7\times$ less GPU hours.
+This efficiency stems from the compact representation of tracking data, where each frame consists of $23$ nodes with $8$-dimensional features, compared to $224\times224\times3$ RGB tensors per video frame.
+All tracking results report mean $\pm$ standard deviation over $5$ random seeds; video results are from single run due to computational constraints.